ALJ00/JavasScript-Crash-Course-Blog/README.md

 ## Reading about JavaScript and the blog

-The last days of the may and the course I was reading about JavaScript and learning the code.
+The last days of May and the course I was reading about JavaScript and learning the code.
 It similar to Java but It has small differences that should be studied more thoroughly.

 ## Conclusion